 Mambo Marie's Contribution to the Coven

 The Voodoo priestess makes a return appearance in episode 5 after being presumably summoned by Zelda Spellman in an open call for all hedge witches (or witches not belonging to a coven) to help in the war against the pagans.
-Episode 6 opens with a sister circles of witches from diverse backgrounds, including the Icelandic cannibalistic Christmas witch, Gryla; the Norwegian witch of disease and plague, Pesta; and Sycorax, an evil witch from the city now known as Algiers.
+Episode 6 opens with a sister circle of witches from diverse backgrounds, including the Icelandic cannibalistic Christmas witch, Gryla; the Norwegian witch of disease and plague, Pesta; and Sycorax, an evil witch from the city now known as Algiers.

 Out of anger and confusion, Pesta attempts to attack Zelda for summoning them, only to be stopped by Mambo Marie, who reminds them all, "We do not need to fight each other, that is what men do.
 But we are women, n'est-ce pas (isn't that so)?
 Witch women.
 We can do more than fight, can we not?"

-Later in the episode she introduces the girls of the coven, formerly known as The Church of Night (later named The Order of Hecate), to a traditional Haitian Voodoo dance of protection.
+Later in the episode, she introduces the girls of the coven, formerly known as The Church of Night (later named The Order of Hecate), to a traditional Haitian Voodoo dance of protection.
 This unknown ceremony being performed within the Academy is not initially welcomed by Zelda Spelman.
 After a private conversation with Marie, Zelda realizes that she's nonthreatening and a potentially beneficial presence in the church (in more ways than one).

 - The Top 10 Scary Stories to Listen to This Halloween - Popdust ›

 - "American Gods" Doesn't Understand the Importance of Black ... ›

 - Sabrina Fights the Patriarchy in “Chilling Adventures” - Popdust ›